tapankarnik/DCN/README.md

 Get the Stress Testing Subsystem from the following link, [Stress-Testing-Subsytem](https://github.com/tapankarnik/Stress-Testing) and execute the following in the folder.

     docker build -t sts .

+Get the Chaos Testing Subsystem and execute the following to build the docker image.

+    docker build -t cts .

+Get the Monitoring Subsystem and execute the following to build the docker image.

+    docker build -t mss .

 ## Setting up the network